KiCad/kicad-source-mirror/Documentation/development/compiling.md

 Alternatively KICAD_USE_OCC can be used instead of OCE.
 Both options are not supposed to be enabled at the same time.

+## Wayland EGL support ## {#egl_opt}

+The KICAD_USE_EGL option switches the OpenGL backend from using X11 bindings to Wayland EGL bindings.
+This option is only relevant on Linux when running wxWidgets 3.1.5+ with the EGL backend of the wxGLCanvas (which is the default option, but can be disabled in the wxWidgets build).

+By default, setting KICAD_USE_EGL will use a in-tree version of the GLEW library (that is compiled with the additional flags needed to run on an EGL canvas) staticly linked into KiCad.
+If the system version of GLEW supports EGL (it must be compiled with the GLEW_EGL flag), then it can be used instead by setting KICAD_USE_BUNDLED_GLEW to OFF.

 ## Development Analysis Tools ## {#dev_tools}

 KiCad can be compiled with support for several features to aid in the catching and debugging of